stillmattwest/node_lessons_2021/npm_and_express.md

 ## Express.static

 Express.static is a method that allows our application to serve static files.
 It is a type of _middleware_.
-Middleware is a big concept in React and we'll talk more about it later.
+Middleware is a big concept in Node and Express,and we'll talk more about it later.

 For now, edit the application to look like this: